-http://rvarc.org/transportation/bicycle-pedestrian-greenways/regional-pedestrian-vision-plan/ where improvements to walking infrastructure are most needed.
+http://rvarc.org/transportation/bicycle-pedestrian-greenways/regional-pedestrian-vision-plan/ The region's first ever Pedestrian Vision Plan was adopted by the TPO Policy Board in January 2015.
+As part of this planning effort, over 450 citizens responded to a public survey about the importance of walking for transportation in the Roanoke Valley and where improvements to walking infrastructure are most needed.
 Staff participated in local events to promote the plan and solicit input, and the TPO's Transportation Technical Committee served as the plan's steering committee.